Page Refresh AI/Case Study Pages

 What this audit is looking for

-This audit checks whether a proof page is strong enough to influence the buyer: clear customer context, before-and-after structure, believable outcomes, objection handling, FAQ support, and links into the broader decision journey.
+This audit checks whether a proof page gives readers enough context to evaluate the story: clear customer context, before-and-after structure, extractable outcome answers, proof source context, buyer-fit detail, FAQ support, and links into the broader decision journey.

 Common content problems on these pages